-Join Brian Thurston Bralczyk for an in-depth discussion in this video Managing pages, part of UX Design Tools: Axure.
+Join Brian Thurston Bralczyk for an in-depth discussion in this video Managing pages, part of Axure for UX Design.

 Adding and moving pages around in the hierarchy aren't the only things you can do in the Sitemap pane.
 You can also rename pages, duplicate them, and organize them into folders.
 And there's also a great search feature for pages that comes in handy when you start to build larger projects.
 Now, we saw we could rename a page as soon as it's created like this.
 But you aren't stuck with that name.
 You can also rename a page by giving it a slow double click until you see the text highlight and indicate that you can type over it.